hackclub/site/README.md

 ---

-## Building hackclub.com
+<h1 align="center"><a href="https://hackclub.com/">Building hackclub.com</a></h1>

-Hack Club's homepage is our chance to show new hackers what Hack Club could be for them.
+Hack Club's homepage is our chance to show new hackers what Hack Club could be for them 💖.

 See something that could be better?
 Make a PR!
 Have an easter egg idea?
 Make a PR!
 Is the site missing something?
 Make a PR! _(Do you see a trend?:))_

-### Here are a some ways to add content to the site:
+For now, if you need to add content to the site, here's how you can:

-#### Create a new card
+<details> <summary>Create a new card</summary>
 <img width="600" alt="Screenshot 2023-08-16 at 9 09 55 PM" src="https://github.com/hackclub/site/assets/65808924/fed45800-c834-4e4c-ad87-a21e01414fa9">

 Most things on the homepage are cards, modular components that can easily be added and removed according to relevancy to Hack Clubbers.
 There are 3 main sections: connection, open-source, and IRL community.
 Most new cards will likely fall within the first two sections!